ejmastnak/ejmastnak.com/content/tutorials/arch/startx.md

    You should install a terminal emulator now to ensure you'll have one available after you start your first X window session.
    You *don't* want to start X and then realize you don't have a graphical terminal emulator available.

-1. After creating an `xinitrc` file, you can start the X Window System by running `startx` from the Linux console.
+1. After creating an `xinitrc` file, you can **start the X Window System** by running `startx` from the Linux console.
-   This will dump you into a new session of your window manager or desktop environment.
+   This will place you in a new X session with the window manager or desktop environment of your choice.

-   If you've followed along with this tutorial and installed i3, you'll probably be prompted to set your modifier key (`Alt` by default), and then you'll see a blank screen with a spinning cursor.
+   If you've followed along with this tutorial and installed i3, you'll probably be prompted to set your i3 modifier key (`Alt` by default), and then you'll see a blank screen with a spinning cursor.
    Don't worry, nothing's wrong---you just don't have any windows open yet.
-   You can start a terminal with the key combination `Mod`-`Enter`, where `Mod` is the key you chose as your i3 modifier.
+   You can start a terminal with the key combination `<Mod>-<Enter>`, where `Mod` is the key you chose as your i3 modifier.

 ### Next steps